DA0-DA0/kvpk/README.md

 No authentication is required.

-List keys with a prefix in the KV store. `uuid` is the UUID of the user's profile from the PFPK auth service.
+List keys with a prefix for a given UUID. `uuid` is the UUID of the user's profile from the PFPK auth service.

 #### Response